aytugonan/aytugonan.github.io/_pages/publications.md

 ## Other International Journal Papers

+- Çelikten, T., & Onan, A. (2025).
+Exploring Graph-Based Techniques in Text Data Processing: A Comprehensive Survey of NLP Advancements.
+ICCK Transactions on Emergint Topics in Artificial Intelligence.
+- Meram, M. B., Kalkan, Ç., Çelikten, T., & Onan, A. (2025).
+GPT vs. Other Large Language Models for Topic Modeling: A Comprehensive Comparison.
+ICCK Transactions on Emerging Topics in Artificial Intelligence, 2(3), 116-130.
 - Eğin, F., Bulut, V., & Onan, A. (2025).
 AI-Powered Detection of Hate Speech Against Refugees in Turkish Social Media.
 Quality & Quantity.
 - Baghdadi, P., Korukoğlu, S., Bilici, M.A., Onan, A. (2025).
 The Potential of Energy-Based RBM and xLSTM for Real Time Predictive Analytics in Credit Card Fraud Detection.
 Journal of Data Analysis and Information Processing, 13(1).
 - Onan, A. (2018).
 Sentiment analysis on Twitter based on ensemble of psychological and linguistic feature sets.
 Balkan Journal of Electrical and Computer Engineering, 6(2), 1-9.